 Ask Siri to fetch a photo for you: Siri can search your photos based on their information and criteria.
 Ask her to find a specific photo from 14 July 2015, for instance, and she'll do just that.

 Shut up Siri: Sometimes Siri is just as useful when she isn't speaking.
-Thankfully, a setting called Voice Feedback (Settings > Siri & Search > Voice Feedback) lets you decide when she can use her voice.
-You can toggle the setting to always on, Hands-Free Only (which works only when using "Hey Siri" or connected to a Bluetooth device), or Control with Ring Switch option (which stops Siri from speaking when your ringer is switch is on silent).
+Thankfully, a setting called Voice Feedback (Settings > Siri & Search > Siri Responses) lets you decide when she can use her voice.
+You can toggle the setting to always on, When Silent Mode is Off and Only with "Hey Siri".

 Access saved passwords: Thanks to iCloud, Safari has the ability to store your password across all your devices.
-Go to Settings > Passwords & Accounts > Website & App Passwords > Log in using your Touch ID scanner.
+Go to Settings > Passwords > Log in using your Touch ID scanner.
 Here you can see all the passwords that are saved, and manage them.

 Find on Page in Safari: To find text in a Safari page, hit the Share button on a page to see a Find on Page option (it surfaces a pop-up over the keyboard).

-DuckDuckGo: If you want to set DuckDuckGo as your default search engine over Google, Yahoo, or Bing, go to Settings > Safari > Search Engine and select the private friendly search engine as the default.
+DuckDuckGo: If you want to set DuckDuckGo as your default search engine over Google, Yahoo, or Bing, go to Settings > Safari > Search Engine and select the privacy-friendly search engine as the default.

 Auto suggesting websites: Like Safari on the desktop, you can have the iPhone or iPad Safari recommend suggested search results as you type.
 It's on as default but if you don't want it, go to Settings > Safari > Search Engine Suggestions and toggle the feature off.